ronneylira/ronneylira/content/posts/NU5026-error.md

 ```xml
 <GeneratePackageOnBuild>true</GeneratePackageOnBuild>
 ```
+this is being tracked in an [issue](ttps://github.com/dotnet/sdk/issues/10335) in the dotnet sdk repo.

 To avoid package generation in the classic pipelines, we had decided to perform it during the build process.
 However, with a dedicated pack task, this approach was not functioning as anticipated.
-So, we removed the tag, and voilà, it's now packaging correctly.
+So, we removed the tag, and voilà, it's now packing correctly.

 As we adapt and grow, we continually discover new solutions and uncover unexpected challenges.
 Remember, every obstacle presents an opportunity for growth and improvement.
 I hope this post helps you.